andygodish/wikijs-storage/kubernetes/rke2/dev-cluster-setup.md

 A couple things to note:

-- The intent is to use the Istio service mesh, so we won't need a traditional ingress controller and can set the default nginx controller to disabled.
+- The intent is to use the Istio service mesh, so we won't need a traditional ingress controller and can set the default nginx controller to disabled
-- The `192.168.2.64` ip in the `tls-san` array will be the VIP used in future the kube-vip configuration.
+- The `192.168.2.64` ip in the `tls-san` array will be the VIP used in future the kube-vip configuration - above that is the DNS I am using locally for that VIP

 ```
 disable: rke2-ingress-nginx
 tls-san:
 - server-0
 - server-0.lan.andyg.io
-- devcluster.lan.andyg.io
+- dev-rke2.lan.andyg.io
 - 192.168.2.64
 ```